mr-kiou/the_wanQer/README.md

-# Q-pack little brother - the wanQer
+# Q-pack little brother - the wanQer  MK1.1

-Files are not final!
-It will be updated with every new informations we will get about it.
+Final version!
+But it can still be updated with every new informations we will get.

 A particules thrower on your wrist!
 From Ghostbusters Frozen Empire!

 ![Image of wanQer](https://github.com/mr-kiou/the_wanQer/blob/main/wanQer.png)
-SOON?

 ## Official facebook group
 If you have any question or need more informations for the assembly, you can go to our official FB group